Staff Writer Rachael Medina

 No, I’m not crazy—just hear me out on this one.
 California residents have the option to purchase Disney Passports; simply pay $154 upfront, then make 12 monthly payments to enjoy park admission all year.
 While this can increase the overall price you pay (depending on how many days you plan to stay), it can save you tons of money if you return to the park multiple times within the year.
 Southern California residents save even more with lower monthly payments, so make sure to look into it.

-Annual passholders also get a 10-percent discount on purchases at several eateries and retailers across Disneyland and Disney California Adventure, which can save you some major cash.
+Annual passholders also get a 10-percent discount on purchases at several eateries and retailers across Disneyland and Disney California Adventure, which can save you some major cash and make your trips to Disneyland cheaper in the long run.
 If nothing else, the payment options for the annual passes spread out the cost throughout the year, so the initial cost won’t be so shocking when you purchase all of the passes for your family at once.

 If you plan to visit for only one day, make sure you do some research; Disneyland ticket prices vary depending on the day, and value-day tickets are nearly $50 cheaper than peak-day tickets.
 (Even if you have an Annual Passport or are planning to go for multiple days, it’s good to know when Disneyland expects to have peak attendance so you can avoid planning your vacation on the busiest days of the year.)